Smoothing proximal gradient method for general structured sparse regression: Experiment

-We perform a functional enrichment analysis on the selected pathways, using the functional annotation tool \citep{David:tool}, and verify that the selected pathways are significant in their relevance to the breast-cancer tumor types.
-For example, in a highly sparse model obtained with the group-lasso penalty at the very left end of Figure \ref{fig:cancer_pathway}(b), the selected gene markers belong to only seven pathways, and many of these pathways appear to be reasonable candidates for an involvement in breast cancer.
-For instance, all proteins in one of the selected pathways are involved in the activity of \emph{proteases} whose function is to degrade unnecessary or damaged proteins through a chemical reaction that breaks peptide bonds.
-One of the most important malignant properties of cancer involves the uncontrolled growth of a group of cells, and \emph{protease inhibitors}, which degrade misfolded proteins, have been extensively studied in the treatment of cancer.
-Another interesting pathway selected by overlapping group lasso is known for its involvement in \emph{nicotinate and nicotinamide metabolism}.
-This pathway has been confirmed as a marker for breast cancer in previous studies \citep{breastpathway}.
-In particular, the gene \emph{ENPP1} (ectonucleotide pyrophosphatase/phosphodiesterase 1) in this pathway has been found to be overly expressed in breast tumors \citep{ENPP1}.
+We perform functional enrichment analysis on the selected pathways, using the functional annotation tool [\citet{Davidtool}], and verify that the selected pathways are significant in their relevance to the breast-cancer tumor types.
+For example, in a highly sparse model obtained with the group-lasso penalty at the very left end of Figure \ref{figcancerpathway}(b), the selected gene markers belong to only seven pathways, and many of these pathways appear to be reasonable candidates for an involvement in breast cancer.
+For instance, all proteins in one of the selected pathways are involved in the activity of \textit{proteases}, whose function is to degrade unnecessary or damaged proteins through a chemical reaction that breaks peptide bonds.
+One of the most important malignant properties of cancer involves the uncontrolled growth of a group of cells, and \textit{protease inhibitors}, which degrade misfolded proteins, have been extensively studied in the treatment of cancer.
+Another interesting pathway selected by the overlapping group lasso is known for its involvement in \textit{nicotinate and nicotinamide metabolism}.
+This pathway has been confirmed as a marker for breast cancer in previous studies [\citet{breastpathway}].
+In particular, the gene \textit{ENPP1} (ectonucleotide pyrophosphatase/phosphodiesterase 1) in this pathway has been found to be overly expressed in breast tumors [\citet{ENPP1}].
 Other selected pathways include the one related to ribosomes and another related to DNA polymerase, which are critical in the process of generating proteins from DNA and relevant to the property of uncontrolled growth in cancer cells.

-We also examine the number of selected pathways that gives the lowest error rate in Figure \ref{fig:cancer_pathway}.
+We also examine the number of selected pathways that give the lowest error rate in Figure \ref{figcancerpathway}.
 At the error rate of 29.23\%, 125 pathways (696 genes) are selected.
-It is interesting to notice that among these 125 pathways, one is closely related to \emph{apotosis}, which is the process of programmed cell death that occurs in multicellular organisms and is widely known to be involved in un-controlled tumor growth in cancer.
-Another pathway involves the genes \emph{BRCA1}, \emph{BRCA2}, and \emph{ATR}, which have all been associated with cancer susceptibility.
+It is interesting to notice that among these 125 pathways, one is closely related to \textit{apoptosis}, which is the process of programmed cell death that occurs in multicellular organisms and is widely known to be involved in uncontrolled tumor growth in cancer.
+Another pathway involves the genes \textit{BRCA1}, \textit{BRCA2} and \textit{ATR}, which have all been associated with cancer susceptibility.